Why Most Stadium PA Systems Fail At Critical Moments

 Test 2 – “Failed” Power Supply

-Your system must have two sources of power and either should be able to run your system in full emergency mode alone.
+Your system must have two sources of power and either should have no trouble running your system in full emergency mode alone.

 Power checklist